 MAJOR ADVICE AND RESTRICTIONS:

 You should review the web pages of specific majors to educate yourself about the prerequisites and course requirements before applying to the College of Arts and Sciences.

 The individualized major is available only if you’re applying to study in your sophomore year at Penn, and if your proposed course of study is approved before your junior year, once enrolled at the University.

 Potential transfer students who want to study the natural sciences or economics should have adequate prep in college-level calculus in order to be successful in these fields at Penn.

 If you’re interested in a communication major, be aware that specific courses must be completed at Penn prior to declaring this major.
 Admission to the University does not guarantee admission to the major.
 This usually excludes junior transfers from declaring communication as a major.

-A major in architecture is an option only if you apply during your freshmen year to study in your sophomore year at Penn.
+A major in architecture is available only if you’re applying to study in your sophomore year at Penn.
 A portfolio is required for transfer applicants to architecture so we can be sure that you’re a good fit with our design studio structure.

 For more details, please explore the School’s website.